torappinfo/uweb/misc/ebrowser/README.md

 - much less memory footprint than edge/chrome browser and highly performant.
 - keyboard friendly with vim-style keymaps and command line support in address bar.
 - <a href="https://uweb.surge.sh/en/redirect/index.html#" onclick="if(notRepo()){location='../redirect/index.html#';return false;}">global redirection</a> to bypass censorship.
 - user CSS/JS at will.
-Ex. pressing "md" in no-focus mode to preview markdown file.
+Ex. pressing `md` in no-focus mode to preview markdown file.
 - global CSS/JS for all sites at will.
 - CSS/JS for domains, similar to [uweb](https://jamesfengcao.gitlab.io/uweb/en/sitejs/index.html), but use sitejs/[domain].js or sitecss/[domain].css, not [domain root].js/css.
 - customizable.
 - dark theme support.

-Note: Usually electron apps are heavyweight as they use browsers for simple things.
+> Note: Usually electron apps are heavyweight as they use browsers for simple things.
 Ebrowser uses core chromium effectively and very lightweight.

 ## Installing (for Windows, MacOS and Linux)
 ### Install with prebuilt binaries